-Trump to pick former Texas Governor Perry as Energy Secretary
+Trump picks former Texas Governor Perry as energy secretary

 His debate opponents tried to prod his memory but Perry ultimately gave up, saying, "I can't.
 The third one, I can't.
 Sorry.
 Oops."

+A few minutes later in the debate Perry said with a laugh, "By the way that was the Department of Energy I was reaching for a while ago."

-Perry, who also briefly ran in the 2016 presidential race, would have to be confirmed by the Senate to head the Energy Department, which is responsible for U.S. energy policy and oversees the nation's nuclear weapons program.
+Perry, who also briefly ran in the 2016 presidential race, would have to be confirmed by the Senate to head the Energy Department.

 Perry served as governor of Texas, a leading oil-producing state, from 2000 when he succeeded President George W. Bush until 2015.
 In his unsuccessful presidential runs, he touted his record of job creation in the second-most-populous state.